abroy77/badminton-booking-bot/README.md

 [login-credentials]
 email = "user@email.com"
 password = "VerySecurePassword"
+[paths]
+booking_logs = "<path/to/booking/logs.txt>"
 ```
+The `booking_logs` item is a path to a text file where the booked courts are stored.
+This file is created if it does not exist, and overwritten if it does.

 [uv](https://docs.astral.sh/uv/) is the recommended package manager to set up the dev environment. but anything that works with `pyproject.toml` is okay like `poetry`.